Floquet-Engineering Weyl Points and Linked Fermi Arcs from Straight Nodal Lines

-Although intersected SNLs can appear in nonmagnetic and magnetic materials, here we highlight the relevance of our theoretical predictions to spin-splitting antiferromagnets---a class of materials exhibiting momentum-dependent spin splitting and symmetry-enforced zero-net magnetization~~\cite{Hayami2019AM,Hayami2020AM,Yuan2020AM,Yuan2021AM, Liu2022AMPRX,Ma2021AM,Libor2022AMa,Libor2022AMb,Libor2022AMc}.
+Intersected SNLs can appear in both nonmagnetic and magnetic materials.
+Here we highlight the relevance of our theoretical predictions to spin-split antiferromagnets---a class of materials exhibiting momentum-dependent spin splitting and symmetry-enforced zero-net magnetization~~\cite{Hayami2019AM,Hayami2020AM,Yuan2020AM,Yuan2021AM, Liu2022AMPRX,Ma2021AM,Libor2022AMa,Libor2022AMb,Libor2022AMc}.
 The underlying symmetries responsible for these characteristics naturally stabilize SNLs along high symmetry lines in the BZ~\cite{Fernandes2024,Zhuang2025SNL}.
 Notably, recent theoretical work has identified several existing compounds---including $\beta$-Fe$_{2}$(PO$_{4}$)O, Co$_{2}$(PO$_{4}$)O and LiTi$_{2}$O$_{4}$---as altermagnets hosting such intersected SNLs~\cite{He2024SNL}.
-Based on our study, a light-induced topological transition from SNLs to Weyl points can be probed by TrARPES in these materials.
+Based on our study, a light-induced topological transition from SNLs to Weyl points can be probed by TrARPES in these materials. {\zb We now provide an estimation to the distance of two neighboring FWPs.
+Specifically, we consider a mid-infrared laser with frequency $\hbar\omega=280$ meV (here the reduced Planck constant is restored) and amplitude $\mathcal{E}=\omega A_{0}=2.1\times 10^{8}$ V/m~\cite{Aeschlimann2021}.
+Assuming that the laser is incident along the direction $(\theta,\phi)=(\pi/2,\pi/4)$, we obtain $d_{\omega}=\sqrt{2}eA_{0}/\hbar=\sqrt{2}e\mathcal{E}/\hbar\omega\simeq 1\times 10^{9}$ m$^{-1}$.
+For the material candidate $\beta$-Fe$_{2}$(PO$_{4}$)O (in-plane lattice constant $a=5.419\times10^{-10}$ m)~\cite{He2024SNL}, this distance corresponds to roughly a tenth of the Brillouin-zone size ($G=2\pi/a=1.2\times 10^{10}$ m$^{-1}$).
+This light-induced separation is several times larger than that observed in TaAs~\cite{Lv2015weyl,Xu2015science}, confirming its experimental viability.}

 Beyond quantum materials, the predicted Weyl phase characterized by linked Fermi arcs also offers exciting opportunities for investigating unconventional bulk-boundary physics in classical systems~\cite{rechtsman2013photonic,Fleury2016,Ozawa2019review,Ma2019review,Zhu2023review,Wang2023hopf}.
 The minimal two-band Hamiltonian in Eq.~(\ref{latticeH}) also serves as an ideal model for experimental exploration due to its simplicity, enabling direct implementation in classical systems.

 {\it Acknowledgements.---}This work is supported by the National Natural Science Foundation of China (Grant No. 12174455), and Guangdong Basic and Applied Basic Research Foundation (Grant No. 2023B1515040023).